-5.59 Ministers in Cabinet must attend every meeting of Cabinet, unless the Prime Minister has granted prior written approval on the required form, which is available on the ministerial intranet.
+5.59 Ministers in Cabinet must attend every meeting of Cabinet, unless the Prime Minister has granted prior written approval on the required form, available on the ministerial intranet in the Ministerial Office Handbook.

 - 5.60 Ministers are expected to attend all meetings of the Cabinet committees of which they are members.
 If Ministers (including those who are not members of the committee but have papers on an agenda) are unable to attend, their senior private secretaries must advise the committee secretary before the meeting.
-This process allows the chair to be advised, and necessary adjustments to be made to the agenda. - 5.61 A Minister who is unable to attend a Cabinet committee meeting may wish to brief another Minister (or his or her Associate Minister) to speak to a paper, or to ask for it to be deferred in his or her absence.
-Ministers who are members of select committees are expected to give priority to attendance at select committee meetings over attendance at Cabinet committee meetings. - 5.62 When a Cabinet committee is to discuss a matter within the portfolio responsibility of a Minister who is not a member of the committee, the Minister will be provided with the relevant papers and may attend the meeting for the items concerned. - 5.63 Arrangements for the representation of coalition and support party partners on Cabinet committees, and their attendance at meetings, are determined by the Prime Minister in consultation with the coalition or support party leaders.
+This process enables the chair to be advised, and necessary adjustments to be made to the agenda. - A Minister who is unable to attend a Cabinet committee meeting may wish to brief another Minister (or his or her Associate Minister) to speak to a paper, or to ask for it to be deferred in his or her absence.
+Ministers who are members of select committees are expected to give priority to attendance at select committee meetings over attendance at Cabinet committee meetings. - When a Cabinet committee is to discuss a matter within the portfolio responsibility of a Minister who is not a member of the committee, the Minister will be sent-provided with the relevant papers and may attend the meeting for the item(s) concerned. - Arrangements for the representation of coalition and support party partners at on Cabinet committees, and their attendance at meetings committees of representatives of parties supporting the government, are determined by the Prime Minister in consultation with other the coalition/support party leaders.